 Create a movie file from single image files (png, jpegs)

 In research sometimes you want to make a movie from single images, like plots from experimental data or from calculation to visualize changes or so on.
 In order to achieve this you can use ffmpeg.
 First you have to create the images and save them, where the images need to have a continuous number in the filename, e.g. img0001.png, img0002.png, …, …img5467.png.
 Take care that there is no image missing and that you have enough zeroes in front of the image number, so that the files are in the correct order.
-Read the rest of this entry »
+Continue reading Create a movie file from single image files (png, jpegs)

 Changing the php file upload limit in Ubuntu Linux